2011 convention || overview | how | tours | speakers | plants | schedule ||

 Click here for more information about the university and the garden.

+Each day after the tours, come join us for our plant sale.
 As shown here we are featuring Northern Lights deciduous azaleas, Schroeder evergreen azaleas, Buddy Lee’s Encore® azaleas, and many other evergreen and deciduous azaleas.
 There will also be some varied companion plants to choose from.

-Click here to download a copy)
+schedule Click here to download a copy)

-2011 ASA Convention Schedule of Events Hosted by the Lake Michigan and Tri-State Chapters Thursday April 28 Registration Open Noon – 7 pm ASA Board Meeting 2 – 4 pm Dinner on Your Own Plant Sale 4 – 7 pm Reception/Cash Bar 6 – 7 pm Welcome and Speakers 7 – 9 pm Gene Bush – Using Perennials and Shade Loving Plants Tom Johnson – The Azaleas of Magnolia Plantation:
+______________________________________________________________ 2011 ASA Convention Schedule of Events Hosted by the Lake Michigan and Tri-State Chapters Thursday April 28 Registration Open Noon – 7 pm ASA Board Meeting 2 – 4 pm Dinner on Your Own Plant Sale 4 – 7 pm Reception/Cash Bar 6 – 7 pm Welcome and Speakers 7 – 9 pm Gene Bush – Using Perennials and Shade Loving Plants Tom Johnson – The Azaleas of Magnolia Plantation:

-Friday April 29 Registration Open 7 – 8 am Breakfast at Hotel (complimentary in hotel) Tour Departs 8 am Vincennes Landmarks Dallas Foster Gardens Wits End Gardens Azalea Path Arboretum and Gardens Tour Returns to Hotel 4 pm Dinner on Your Own Plant Sale 4 – 7 pm Speakers 7 – 9 pm Jack Brown – Deciduous Trees and Conifers
+America’s Romantic GardenFriday April 29 Registration Open 7 – 8 am Breakfast at Hotel (complimentary in hotel) Tour Departs 8 am Vincennes Landmarks Dallas Foster Gardens Wits End Gardens Azalea Path Arboretum and Gardens Tour Returns to Hotel 4 pm Dinner on Your Own Plant Sale 4 – 7 pm Speakers 7 – 9 pm Jack Brown – Deciduous Trees and Conifers

-Paul Bouseman – Botanical Gardens of Mesker Zoo Saturday April 30 Breakfast at Hotel (complimentary in hotel) Tour Departs 8 am Mesker Zoo’s Botanical Garden Dilger Garden Hahn Garden (Fuquay) Lunch at Airport Hangar Sievers Garden Larry Miller Garden Tour of Roosevelt Street Gardens Tour Returns to Hotel 4 pm Plant Sale 4 – 7 pm Reception/Cash Bar 6 – 7 pm Banquet 7 – 10 pm Business Meeting Awards Andrew Whipple – Azalea Tissue Culture Sunday May 1 Board Meeting 8 am ______________________________________________________________
+in Our LandscapePaul Bouseman – Botanical Gardens of Mesker Zoo Saturday April 30 Breakfast at Hotel (complimentary in hotel) Tour Departs 8 am Mesker Zoo’s Botanical Garden Dilger Garden Hahn Garden (Fuquay) Lunch at Airport Hangar Sievers Garden Larry Miller Garden Tour of Roosevelt Street Gardens Tour Returns to Hotel 4 pm Plant Sale 4 – 7 pm Reception/Cash Bar 6 – 7 pm Banquet 7 – 10 pm Business Meeting Awards Andrew Whipple – Azalea Tissue Culture Sunday May 1 Board Meeting 8 am ______________________________________________________________